getindata/flink-http-connector/README.md

 )
 ```

+Note that when using OIDC, it adds an `Authentication` header with the bearer token; this will override
+an existing `Authorization` header specified in configuration.

 #### Custom request/response callback

 - Http Sink processes responses that it gets from the HTTP endpoint along their respective requests.
 One can customize the